jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

+- refacto: move func from string/io lib to regex, path, fs libs. renamed fsfs to sfzf::show
+- make `source` able to source multiple libraries that are called the same.
+Improve the function to quickly return for sourced lib (anything not starting with / or .)
 - the config file should define everything, leave all def commented.
 When we self config we define only those already defined.
 We have an associative array of each var and description to handle this
 - all interactive functions must write to stderr not stdout!
 - add info of the extension from which a command comes from